 How to Buy an Amtrak Ticket

-This is probably the easiest way to buy your ticket, especially if you know exactly where your train stations are located.
+Probably the easiest way is to buy your Amtrak ticket online, especially if you know exactly where your intended train stations are located.

 Go to Amtrak.com.
 Then type in the two cities that you want to travel from and to, the date of travel and then press Find Trains.

-What appears next is a list of several train itineraries (routes) to choose, that will get you to your destination as quickly as possible.
-From here, you can then select the type of coach seat you’d like or choose a sleeping accommodation.
+What appears next is a list of several train schedules (routes) to choose, that will get you to your destination as quickly as possible.
+From here, you can then select the type of coach seat and ticket fare you’d like or choose a sleeping accommodation.

 INSIDER TIP: Before you click Find Trains, click on the arrow below Traveler – Adult.
 Here you’ll find several discounted fares offered: Senior, Passenger with Disability, Companion (to assist), Rail Passengers Association, Military (Active) and Military (Veteran).
 Be sure to get any discount to which you are entitled.